What Do You Actually Think About While Meditating?

 Body sensation focus is often useful when the mind feels too busy for the breath.
 A physical anchor can feel more concrete than watching thoughts move around.

-Try noticing feet on the floor, hands touching, pressure, warmth, tingling, posture, or contact with the chair.
-During a restless sit, the bus seat vibration under thighs may be easier to find than a subtle inhale.
+Try noticing cold hands, heavy legs, fabric against skin, pressure, warmth, tingling, or the pull of a diaper bag strap across one shoulder.
+During a restless sit, a clear touch point may be easier to find than a subtle inhale.
 You are not trying to scan every inch of the body.
 Pick one place and return there.

 For restless beginners who need something tangible, Mindful.net works well because it includes body scan and everyday mindfulness exercises that use contact, posture, and pressure as anchors.